rscohn2/syclreference/source/runtime/accessor.rst

 dimensionality of the memory object, the access mode, and a placeholder argument.

 A common method of construction can employ the ``get_access`` method of the memory object to specify the object and infer the other parameters from that memory object.

-The tables in the `Memory Model section <accessors.html>`__ summarize the access modes and access targets allowed.
+See :ref:`accessors` for access modes and targets.

 Placeholder accessors are those created independent of a command group and then later associated with a particular memory object.
 Designation